AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >
 > Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.
 >
 > Some customers participating in the improved file export functionality beta program are seeing the new **[!UICONTROL Mapping]** step as part of their activation workflow to the [new beta cloud storage destinations](/help/release-notes/2022/october-2022.md#destinations).
-Please also note the [known limitations](#known-limitations) as part of the release.
+Consider the [known limitations](#known-limitations) as part of the release.

 ## Overview {#overview}